Ponce City Hall: Physical appearance

 The building is an attached, plastered masonry structure at the south side of the Plaza Degetau, occupying a lot at the center of the block between Calle Marina and Calle Cristina.
 The building's neoclassical austerity and strong symmetrical character are typical of 19th-century Spanish civil architecture.

 The main facade consists of two stories, divided into five bays: a three bay central section flanked by and only slightly projecting single-bay section on either side.
 At the ground level, a very distinctive feature of the City Hall is the continuous, projecting water table which creates the appearance of a fortification wall.
 The central entrance consists of a wide rectangular void, framed by an elliptical archivolt molding.
 This composition is emphasized by a frontispiece consisting of flanking pairs of banded pilasters supporting decorative brackets which, in turn, support a balustered balcony accessed through the second level.
 The single bay sections have smooth rustication only at the ground floor, terminating at a continuous string course which divides this level from the upper.

 All openings other than the main entrance and the second and fourth bays at ground level are articulated with full-height, wooden, double doors with louvre panels.
 The central entrance houses decorative, wrought-iron railings and its flanking windows begin at a height of approximately four feet.
 At the upper level bays, baluster rails create balconettes.
 Planar surrounds frame the window openings, extending above to incorporate separate architrave moldings.

 A continuous cornice and parapet extend across the facade.
 A pedimented frontispiece composed of a clock, flanked by pairs of small pairs of Tuscan pilasters, capped by an entablature and supported at either side by a scroll element emphasizes the central bay above the running cornice.
-In addition, a weather vane rises up above the pediment, further strengthening the symmetrical quality of the facade.
+In addition, a weathervane rises up above the pediment, further strengthening the symmetrical quality of the facade.

 Uses

-In addition to government offices, the Ponce City hall today is the common departing location for a number of other activities and events, including the famous annual Ponce Carnival.
+In addition to government offices, the Ponce City Hall today is the common departing location for a number of other activities and events, including the famous annual Ponce Carnival.